Erudika/scoold/README.md

 appropriate authentication endpoint.
 For example, for GitHub, the redirect URL could be: `https://paraio.com/github_auth`.

 1. Create a new app on [ParaIO.com](https://paraio.com) and copy your access keys to a file
-2. Click one of the quick deploy buttons:
+2. Click one of the quick deploy buttons **or** skip to step 3 for local deployment:

 <a href="https://heroku.com/deploy?template=https://github.com/Erudika/scoold" title="Deploy to Heroku">
 	<img src="https://www.herokucdn.com/deploy/button.svg" alt="btn">